Hammond Transit: RBA Assumes Control

 When RBA assumed control of Hammond Transit System, it rebranded the buses, replacing "Hammond Transit System" labels with "EasyGo" stickers.
 The system stop signage and system maps retained the original name.
 While the routes and schedules remain the same for the time being, RBA is looking to make a number of service changes to make the system more efficient and allow for better connections with PACE, East Chicago Transit and GPTC.
 The tentative plans for creation of two regional routes and three local ones.
 Route 1 will be revamped as Calumet Regional Route.
 With a few exceptions, the route will travel along Calumet Avenue, linking Chicago's East Side neighborhood, the city of Hammond and the town of Munster.
 The new Indianapolis Regional Route will largely follow Indianapolis Boulevard, connecting Chicago's East Side neighborhood, parts of Hammond and East Chicago, terminating in northern Highland.
 The revamped local routes were not finalized until April 2010.
 RBA announced its intention to increase service on regional routes during morning and evening rush hours, running the buses once every half an hour.
 Between January and March 2010, RBA solicited comments and suggestions from the public about what kind of changes it should make.
 In the end of April 2010, RBA approved the changes.
-While the public comments resulted in a few alternation, most of the changes are broadly similar to what was originally proposed.
+While the public comments resulted in a few alterations, most of the changes are broadly similar to what was originally proposed.

 The route changes were originally slated to take effect in July 2010, but they were postponed until August 2010 to give riders more time to familiarize themselves with the new schedule.

 Northwest Lake County Transit Services

 On June 28, 2010, RBA executive director Tim Brown explained the changes in detail, expanding on some of the earlier comments and adding a few details.
 On August 2, the service hours will change, with all buses running between 6:00 AM – 8:00 PM every half-an-hour during morning and evening rush hours and every hour the rest of the day.
 Saturday service would be restored starting August 7, with all buses running once an hour.
 The service would be officially renamed Northwest Lake County Transit Services, but the buses will retain the recently added "EasyGo" logos and bus stops and signs will remain the same until further notice.
 Calumet Regional Route and Indianapolis Regional Route would debut as Red Route and Green Route, respectively.
-Two local routes, Orange Route and Blue Route, would be operate as fixed bi-directional loops, covering some of the destinations previously covered by Routes 1, 3, 4 and 5.
+Two local routes, Orange Route and Blue Route, would operate as fixed bi-directional loops, covering some of the destinations previously covered by Routes 1, 3, 4 and 5.
 The rush hour bus will run between Dan Rabin Transit Plaza and Lake County Government Complex in Crown Point, with inbound buses departing in the morning and outbound buses departing in the evening.